-It’s been just over three years since the release of Dragon Age: Inquisition, so it’s natural that fans are getting somewhat inquisitive (sorry) with regards to the release of the next game in the franchise.
+It's now been more than three years since the release of Dragon Age: Inquisition and although we're still squeezing fun out of the game, we think it’s pretty understandable that fans are getting somewhat inquisitive (sorry) with regards to when we'll hear about the next game in the franchise.

 Cut to the chase